Education in the Republic of Ireland: Senior Cycle

 The Senior Cycle builds on the junior cycle and culminates with the Leaving Certificate Examination.
 Students normally begin this aged 15–17 the year following the completion of the Junior Cycle or Transition Year.
 The Leaving Certificate Examination, with required exams in English, Irish, and Maths (barring exemptions), and 3 or 4 optional subjects, is taken after two years of study, usually at the ages of 17–19.

 Typical School Model

-The typical secondary school will consist of First to Third Year (with the Junior Certificate at the end of Third), Transition Year (if offered and taken by the student), and Fifth and Sixth Year (with the Leaving Certificate at the end of Sixth Year).
+The typical secondary school consists of First to Third Year (with the Junior Certificate at the end of Third), Transition Year (if offered and taken by the student), and Fifth and Sixth Year (with the Leaving Certificate at the end of Sixth Year).

-The vast majority of students continue from lower level to senior level, with only 12.3% leaving after the Junior Certificate.
-This is lower than the EU average of 15.2%.
+The vast majority of students complete secondary education, with only 4% of students failing to complete the Leaving Certificate, the second lowest percentage in the EU, where the average is 10%.

 Ireland's secondary students rank above average in terms of academic performance in both the OECD and EU; having reading literacy, mathematical literacy and scientific literacy test scores better than average.
-Ireland has the second best reading literacy for teenagers in the EU, after Finland.
+Ireland has the highest percentage in the OECD of students at who are highly proficient at reading, at 32%.

+Issues

+A shortage of teachers is one of the most pressing challenges in Ireland, particularly at post-primary level, where enrolments are rising by about 15,000 students annually.
+Schools in the Greater Dublin Area struggle to fill positions in subjects like math, leading to unqualified teachers or class cancellations.
+Primary schools face substitute shortages.